AkshaySiv/Openshift-doc/docs/prepare-VM.md

 ```bash
 nmcli connection up enc1
 ```
-Once you've completed these steps, your load balancer VM should be configured with a static IP address(9.30.200.145) and should be accessible from outside the svlxioc1 host.
+Once you've completed these steps, your load balancer VM should be configured with a static IP address(9.30.200.145) and should be accessible from outside the IBMZ server host.
 Ensure your are able to connect to your new load balancer VM from your local machine (that is, your laptop or workstation)

 ### Step 6 : Install and configure HA proxy